 If you haven’t been paying attention to military news for the last few years, you could easily be forgiven for asking, ‘What is the Space Force?’
 Though it sounds like something out of a cheap science fiction novel, it constitutes a significant proportion of the ongoing defense budget.
-President Donald Trump has instituted several changes in the Department of Defense policy during his tenure as commander-in-chief of the United States Armed Forces, but none more dramatic than creating a new branch.
+President Donald Trump instituted several changes in the Department of Defense policy during his tenure as commander-in-chief of the United States Armed Forces, but none more dramatic than creating a new branch.

-What Space Force Will Do?
+What Will Space Force Do?

 The goal of the Space Force, stated by President Trump during his public proposal, is American dominance in space.
 In practice, the goal is not to immediately turn outer space into military space: the Space Force will not be comprised of astronauts slinging laser guns.
 Instead, the focus will be on protecting America’s interests in space.
 Essentially, the United States Space Force will be continuing the work that Air Force Space Command and other commands have previously done: maintaining and protecting military systems in space, such as GPS satellites, and gathering intelligence on activities such as missile launches and weather systems.

-Space Force: The Sixth Military Branch
+The Sixth Military Branch

 Currently, the sixth branch of the US Armed Forces model is to follow a Navy-style approach, in which personnel man equipment, rather than soldiers receive equipment.
 Initially, 16,000 personnel will be re-assigned to the Space Force from various Air Force bases, and all projections indicate that the branch will be lightly manned for the foreseeable future.
 That said, the newest branch will still be represented on the Joint Chiefs of Staff by the Chief of Space Operations, General John W. Raymond.
 He was also announced as the first member of the Space Force and Chief of Space Operations.
 On the same day, the Trump administration signed the 2020 National Defense Authorization Act, 20 December 2019.
 In terms of grand structure, the Space Force will sit within the Air Force in the same way that the Marine Corps sits within the Navy.